1990s Russian historical fiction | Going to Zossen by A.V. Pankov

 “There are but two types of people: sheep and wolves.”

 Arthur Velker-Pankov was born in Omsk, Russia.
-Experiences of growing up in post-Soviet Russia before his emigration to Europe, at the age of nine, have provided inspiration for his work.
+Experiences of growing up in post-Soviet Russia before emigrating to Europe, at the age of nine, have provided inspiration for his work.
 He has reported for a number of Irish news titles and his literary work has appeared in Mulberry Literary, The Taborian and Blue Earth Review, among others.
 Going to Zossen is his first novel.

 Arthur Velker-Pankov was born in Omsk, Russia.
-Experiences of growing up in post-Soviet Russia before his emigration to Europe, at the age of nine, have provided inspiration for his work.
+Experiences of growing up in post-Soviet Russia before emigrating to Europe, at the age of nine, have provided inspiration for his work.
 He has reported for a number of Irish news titles and his literary work has appeared in Mulberry Literary, The Taborian and Blue Earth Review, among others.
 Going to Zossen is his first novel.

 Sign up here for updates on book pre-orders